Last Updated on: May 15th, 2018

 - Remember your primary message as you choose your colors, typography, and layout

-- Just like an excellent blog post often begin with an outline, outline what you wish to visualize in your infographic to give actionable and factual information
+- Outline what you wish to visualize in your infographic to give actionable and factual information

 - Learn the five fundamentals of good design: repetition, consistency, alignment, proximity, and hierarchy